What Institutionally Accredited Means and Why It Matters to You

 What Does Institutional Accreditation Look At?

 Each of the institutional accrediting agencies uses a formal set of standards.
 They are somewhat different at each agency, though they are similar enough that they are all recognized by DOE, and students may be able to transfer credits from one institution to another across regions.
-Students are encouraged to check with the registrar or admissions office of the school to which they intend to apply.
+Students are encouraged to check with the registrar or admission office of the school to which they intend to apply.

 The standards may be more or less rigid at different agencies.
 For example, one may require 120 credits for a bachelor’s degree program and another may recommend that standard and ask that a school provide a rationale for any variation.